lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 ### Dealing with state

-Say we need to keep track of which hashtags are used more frequently because we want to display some "Trendy hashtags" somewhere.
+Say we need to keep track of the most frequently used hashtags because we want to display some "Trendy hashtags" somewhere.

-Before we discuss how a Kafka Streams application that solves this problem, let's take a moment to think how would we approach this requirement if we were to solve it without Kafka Streams.
+Before we discuss how a Kafka Streams application solves this problem, let's take a moment to think how we would approach this requirement if we were to solve it without Kafka Streams.

 We can meet the requirement this way:

 1. Only consider tweets with hashtags.
-2. Extract a list hashtags from a tweet.
+2. Extract a list of hashtags from a tweet.
 3. For each hashtag `E`:
-   1. increase a counter `C` of for the the tuple `<E, C>`.
+   1. Increase a counter `C` of the tuple `<E, C>`.
    2. Output the updated tuple `<E, C>`.

 `1.` and `2.` seem pretty straightforward.
-We use the official twitter to extract hashtags.
+We use the official twitter client to extract hashtags.

 Maintaining a counter for each hashtag also seems pretty easy.
 We can use a Map.